opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The function ``mulSpectrums`` performs the per-element multiplication of the two CCS-packed or complex matrices that are results of a real or complex Fourier transform.

 The function, together with
-:cpp:func:`dft` and
+:ocv:func:`dft` and
-:cpp:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=false`` ) of two arrays rapidly.
+:ocv:func:`idft` , may be used to calculate convolution (pass ``conj=false`` ) or correlation (pass ``conj=false`` ) of two arrays rapidly.
 When the arrays are complex, they are simply multiplied (per element) with an optional conjugation of the second-array elements.
 When the arrays are real, they are assumed to be CCS-packed (see
-:cpp:func:`dft` for details).
+:ocv:func:`dft` for details).

 multiply
 --------

-.. cpp:function:: void multiply(InputArray src1, InputArray src2, OutputArray dst, double scale=1)
+.. ocv:function:: void multiply(InputArray src1, InputArray src2, OutputArray dst, double scale=1)

     Calculates the per-element scaled product of two arrays.